juandll/AI_vs._IoT_Security/README.md

 (INCIBE) and the Universidad Carlos III de Madrid.
 It is worth highlighting that this initiative is being carried out within the framework of the Recovery, Transformation and Resilience Plan funds, funded by the European Union (Next Generation).

-Any usage of this code needs to be reference the paper that made the code possible.
+Any usage of this code needs to reference the paper that made the code possible.